FriendlyBaron/SocialTools/README.md

 * Also on the Friend page, you can checkmark multiple people - http://i.imgur.com/WzBAQVj.png - and then all of them will be removed at once by clicking *Remove All Checked*
 * You can also deny a single or deny all friend requests at once.
 * Individual profile pages will show a remove friend button, even if private. http://i.imgur.com/YXZHFNw.png and http://i.imgur.com/kRE9Rpn.png
+* Message all friends.
+Includes a safe-guard to make sure all friends are loaded in http://i.imgur.com/TQeGpzd.png
 * Also on individual profile pages, you have the option to 'Manage for this crew' - Basically, pick the crew you want to manage them in (and have permission to), and it will load that crew's manage page and search for the player automatically.

 Security: